makeecat/Peng/README.md

 If you encountered any issue with the rerun:

-1. Please ensure you installed the same version of rerun-cli of the rerun version in [Cargo.toml](https://github.com/makeecat/Peng/blob/main/Cargo.toml) by checking
+1. Please ensure you installed the same version of rerun-cli by checking the rerun version in [Cargo.toml](https://github.com/makeecat/Peng/blob/main/Cargo.toml):

 ```bash
 rerun --version